 The Cañariaco Norte Project is currently in the Feasibility Study stage of development.
-The Cañariaco Sur deposit is currently in the exploration stage, and Quebrada Verde is a prospect ready for initial drilling.
+The Canariaco Sur deposit is currently in the exploration stage, and Quebrada Verde prospect is in the permitting process for initial drilling.

 EXPRESSIONS OF INTEREST IN LONG TERM FUNDING FOR THE CAÑARIACO PROJECT